 A. Stitches are typically removed six or seven days after surgery.

-Have additional questions about the Nose Surgery (Rhinoplasty) procedure?
+Have additional questions about the Nose Surgery (Rhinoplasty) in Huntsville, AL procedure?
 Schedule a Consultation with Dr. Knowling for further information.